FireLemons/Probability-Programs/README.md

 ## Contributing
 This repo aims to port the wolfram mathematica programs found [here](http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/BookAlgorithms.html) to python.

-When I first discovered the book, I went to download the programs and saw that they were all written in proprietary languages so I decided to prot the programs to python.
+When I first discovered the book, I went to download the programs and saw that they were all written in proprietary languages so I decided to port the programs to python.

 The program files don't have to be 1 to 1 with the mathematica files.
 If you can find a way to simplify or improve a program, go for it.